PeaZip is focused on

 for trying to decrypt the archive, even if the file extension is

-usually associated with archives supporting encryption (as it can be
+usually associated with archives supporting encryption, as file

 if you have to work on different